prestonyford/generic-chatroom-website/README.md

   - Chatroom page left side will disappear if width is too small
 - Icon images for user counts and send button

+## Javascript Deliverable
+- The login page will store username data in LocalStorage
+- The room selection page is now empty by default, and will only display the page content after it verifies that a username is in LocalStorage.
+Will redirect to login page if not present
+- The room selection page will display the user's username
+- The chatroom page allows the user to type messages, then press Enter or click the Send button, to 'send' a new message and display it on the DOM.
+- Placeholder for websocket for receiving messages: A message will automatically be received after the user sends a message, with a short delay

 ## Service Deliverable
 - Messages are immediately loaded in from the server when joining the room via a backend endpoint
 - Sending messages uses a backend endpoint and stores them in the server's memory, to be accessed when a new user joins the room